J-danger/d2r/README.md

-A complete list of Unique items in Diablo 2: Resurrected
+Noramlized complete list of Unique items in Diablo 2: Resurrected